webix-hub/docs/data/desktop/controls.md

 - **value** (string, number)
 	- within **options** array it sets text value for selectable items;
  	- within richselect constructor it defines the initially selected item of the control(**ID** in case of a long form, **text value** in case of a short form of initialization);
+- **placeholder** (string) - defines placeholder for richselect input.
+The control should be inited without an initial value;
 - **label** (string) - text label of a control.
 It can be customized by:
 	- **labelAlign** (string) - label alignment towards its container.
 Possible values are "left" and "right".
 In any way, it's placed left to the control;
     - **labelWidth** (number) - width of the label container;